Stay and play – Port Stephens, NSW

 BIG4 Karuah Jetty Holiday Park

-The warm welcome begins with the location, nestled on the shores of Karuah River and flanked by bushland.
-This popular park features a private jetty that lures anglers and the array of fun facilities is highlighted by a resort-style pool, splash play area, jumping pillow, tennis and volleyball court, and games room.
+Tucked away at the western edge of Port Stephens, the park overlooks the shores of Karuah River and is flanked by bushland.
+This popular place features a private jetty that lures anglers, and the array of fun facilities is highlighted by a resort-style pool, splash play area, Jumping Pillow, tennis and volleyball court, and games room.

 BIG4 Ingenia Holidays Soldiers Point